InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

 * rotationAxis (vec3): Axis used to rotate the emitter.
 Note that in 2D simulations the axis is always set to [0,0,1] (default: [0,0,1]).
 * rotationAngle (float): Rotation angle for the initial rotation of the emitter (default: 0).
 * velocity (float): Initial velocity of the emitted particles in direction of the emitter (default: 1).
-* id: This id is used in the "Fluid parameter block" (see below) to define the properties of the fluid block.
+* id: This id is used in the "Materials block" (see below) to define the properties of the fluid block.
 If no id is defined, then the standard id "Fluid" is used (default: "Fluid").
 * emitStartTime (float): Start time of the emitter (default: 0).
 * emitEndTime (float): End time of the emitter (default: REAL_MAX).